Lucca Tuscany, Italy Travel Guide

 Italy does not impose general entry fees for tourists.
 Immigration procedures for entering the Schengen Area are standard; you present your passport to an officer.
 No special permits for general tourism in Lucca.
 Always check official government travel advisories for current information.

-Check if your nationality requires one.
+See if your nationality requires one.

-Pre-travel authorization for visa-exempt travelers.
+Pre-travel authorization for visa-travelers who don't need.

 Monitor official sources for ETIAS activation and application details.